marcelocorreia/consul-dnsmasq/README.md

 Installs and Configures [Hashicorp's Consul] (https://consulproject.io) cluster with DNSMasq and Web UI.

-It uses ansible inventory to configure the whole cluster.
+It uses ansible inventory and playbook for flexibility to configure the whole cluster.

 ## Inventory Example